Weak Simplicial Bisimilarity and Minimisation for Polyhedral Model Checking: Conclusions

 In~\cite{Be+22} simplicial bisimilarity was proposed for polyhedral models --- i.e. models of continuous space --- while \plm-bisimilarity, the corresponding equivalence for cell-poset models --- discrete representations of polyhedral models --- was first introduced in~\cite{Ci+23c}.
 In order to support large model reductions, in this paper the novel notions of weak simplicial bisimilarity and weak \plm-bisimilarity have been presented, and the correspondence between the two has been studied.
 We have also presented \slcsE{,} a weaker version of the Spatial Logic for Closure Spaces on polyhedral models, and we have shown that simplicial bisimilarity enjoys the Hennessy-Milner property (Theorem~\ref{thm:HMPpoly}).
 Furthermore, we have shown that the property holds for \plm-bisimilarity on poset models and the interpretation of \slcsE{} on such models (Theorem~\ref{theo:PMbisEqSLCSEeq}). \slcsE{} can be used in the geometric spatial model checker \polylogica{} for checking spatial reachability properties of polyhedral models.
 Model checking results can be visualised by projecting them onto the original polyhedral structure, showing in a specific colour all the cells satisfying the property of interest.

 In order to reduce model checking time and computing resources, we have proposed an effective procedure that computes the minimal model, modulo logical equivalence with respect to the logic \slcsE{,} of a polyhedral model.
-Such minimised models are also amenable to model checking with \NT{ a variant of \polylogica{} dealing with general Kripke models and with the $\eta$ modality. } The procedure has been formalised and proven correct.
+Such minimised models are also amenable to model checking with a variant of \polylogica{} dealing with general Kripke models and with the $\eta$ modality.

+The procedure has been formalised and proven correct.
 A prototype implementation of the procedure has been developed in the form of a toolchain, that also involves operations provided by the \mcrl{} toolset, to study the practical feasibility of the approach and to identify possible bottlenecks.
 We have also shown how the model checking results of the minimal model can be projected back onto the original polyhedral model.
 This provides a direct 3D visual inspection of the results through the polyhedra visualizer \polyvisualizer.

-In future work we aim at a more sophisticated implementation of the procedure, possibly using in a more direct way the minimisation operations provided by \mcrl{} and integrating the various steps in the procedure. \NT{ On the theoretical side, an interesting issue that lays beyond the scope of the present paper, and that we would like to address in future work, is the relationship between \slcsE, \slcsG, and~$\Diamond$.
-Finally, we would be interested in extending \slcsE/\slcsG{} with additional operators, for example those concerning notions of distance, and applying our spatial model checking framework to a larger number of case studies. }
+In future work we aim at a more sophisticated implementation of the procedure, possibly using in a more direct way the minimisation operations provided by \mcrl{} and integrating the various steps in the procedure.
+Such an implementation, would also enable us to experiment applying our methodology and supporting tools to real-world case studies.
+On the theoretical side, an interesting issue that is beyond the scope of the present paper, and that we would like to address in future work, is the relationship between \slcsE, \slcsG, and~$\Diamond$.
+Finally, we would be interested in extending \slcsE/\slcsG{} with additional operators, for example those concerning notions of distance, and in applying our spatial model checking framework to a larger number of case studies.